-- 6. To delete a custom dashboard, select the × next to the dashboard name on the main Dashboard toolbar. - 7.
+- 6. To delete a custom dashboard, select the main Dashboard toolbar. - 7.
 Select Save.

 The system displays a Dashboard Saved Successfully message.

 Slide-in Device Info

 Slide-In Device Info Details Dashboard

 The slide-in device info panel provides details and statistics about the controller.
 To access the slide-in info panel, hover your mouse pointer over the middle right corner on the Dashboard screen.